The most important appliance in your RV is the refrigerator.

 Rebuilt cooling units can be purchased — in effect, rebuilding your refrigerator.
 It will again cool as good as a new refrigerator.
 But here is where the problem comes in…

-Replacement cooling units are expensive, and combined with the labor required to remove a bad cooling unit and install a new one, the cost of the project will be at or above the cost of buying a complete new refrigerator.
+Replacement cooling units are expensive.
+Combined with the labor required to remove a bad cooling unit and install a new one, the cost of the project will be at (or above) the cost of buying an entirely new RV refrigerator.

-A new refrigerator can be installed in about an hour.
-The amount of time required to remove an old refrigerator, disassemble the cooling unit, reassemble it with a new cooling unit, then reinstall the refrigerator can take a full day’s work.
-That can be pretty pricey at $100 an hour!
+A new refrigerator can be installed in about 1 hour.
+The amount of time required to remove an old refrigerator, disassemble the cooling unit, reassemble it with a new cooling unit, then reinstall the refrigerator can take a full day’s work — which could be pretty pricey at $100 an hour!

-This is one time when an RV refrigerator that is working a little bit may actually be worse than one that is not working at all.
+This is one time when a refrigerator that is working a little bit may actually be worse than one that is not working at all.

 Other RV Refrigerator Repair Issues

 There are a number of reasons that a refrigerator will not function at all.
-Typically, those problems can be repaired at a reasonable cost.
+Typically, these problems can be repaired at a reasonable cost.

 I’ve been involved in RVing for over 40 yrs — including camping, building, repairing, and even selling RVs.
 I’ve owned, used, and repaired almost every class and style of RV ever made.
 I do all of my own repair work.
 My other interests include cooking at home, living with an aging dog, and dealing with diabetic issues.
 If you can combine a grease monkey with a computer geek, throw in a touch of information nut and organization freak, combined with a little bit of storyteller, you’ve got a good idea of who I am.